principles of the theory of wealth

 Augustin Cournot Mathematical Principles of the Theory of Wealth _1838

-A factitious competition between three algorithmic game strategies and decide who ultimately earns the most
+A fictitious competition between three algorithmic game strategies and decide who ultimately earns the most

 Deep Blue <> AlphaGo <> MuZero